-- 3.32.
-Excess positions authorized under Section 4C must be used to hold positions that facilitate client transactions.
+- 3.24.
+Excess positions must be used to hold positions that facilitate client transactions.
 However, the SFC will not require that they be used in relation to a particular client transaction, or a particular client.
 Similarly, the SFC will not impose any limitation on the order in which excess positions are used.
-Example 1 in Appendix 1 further illustrates how excess positions may be used. - 3.33.
+Appendix 1 further illustrates how excess positions may be used. - 3.25.
 The SFC will expect Exchange Participants/their affiliates to evidence the use of their excess positions.
-To this end, the SFC will expect authorized Exchange Participants/affiliates to submit regular reports confirming: - (1) the amount of excess used; - (2) the type of clients involved; - (3) a general description of the nature of the client transactions including their notional and market values; and - (4) an overall description of the positions they have taken, but not details in relation to each client on an individual basis. - 3.34.
-Excess positions authorized under Section 4D must be used solely for index arbitrage activities.
-Please refer to Example 2 in Appendix 1 which illustrates how excess positions may be used for index arbitrage activities.
-The SFC will expect Exchange Participants/their affiliates to evidence the use of their excess positions.
-To this end, the SFC will expect authorized Exchange Participants/affiliates to submit regular reports confirming:
+To this end, the SFC will expect authorized Exchange Participants/affiliates to submit regular reports confirming the amount of excess used, the type of clients involved, and a general description of the nature of the client transactions including their notional and market values.
+Exchange participants/affiliates will need to provide an overall description of the positions they have taken, but not details in relation to each client on an individual basis.
+The SFC will normally require reports to be submitted quarterly within two weeks of the end of the relevant quarter.
+However, more frequent or additional reporting requirements may be required in individual cases as necessary.